chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_resource_compared_to_platform_resource.rst

      end
    end

-The above code is simple, traditional |ruby|--no magic at all.
+The preceding code is simple, traditional |ruby|.
 A number of getter/setter methods are created and inputs are validated against criteria, like regular expressions, strings, true/false, and so on.
 The lightweight resource looks like this:

 .. code-block:: ruby